zakariaGatter/brash/README.md

 ## Why Brash

 Well, why not.
 As you see its similar to [Trash_cli](https://github.com/andreafrancia/trash-cli).
-Unlike Trash_cli, [Brash] don't Depends on any Python libs just pure bash.
+Unlike Trash_cli, [Brash] don't Depends on any Python libs just Bash Scripting.

 So why not ?